roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-11 ****** byCathartico© It was a run-down sleazy strip club right in the redlight district of the city.
+It was a run-down sleazy strip club right in the redlight district of the city.
 Today wasn't an ordinary day in the club.
 Today was the initiation of the newest whore.
 And this initiation took place right on stage for any guest to see.

  The new whore was a certain red-head with supermodel looks, big luscious tits, and a curvy apple bottom.